pelica-labs/pelica/.github/ISSUE_TEMPLATE/style-suggestion.md

 ---

-Please inclure here the style URL so we can review it 🚀
+Please include the style URL here so we can review it 🚀